-British Values • Democracy.
-Character Education Cultural Capital The rule of law.
+SMSC Spiritual, Moral, Social & Cultural Development British Values Character Education Cultural Capital 5 Ways to Wellbeing British Values Democracy.
+The rule of law.
 Individual liberty.
 Mutual respect.
-Tolerance of those of different faiths 5 Ways to Wellbeing Well-being is central to teaching at Yorke Mead.
-It underpins every curriculum area and all children have specialist
+Tolerance of those of different faiths and beliefs Character Education Develop as moral, civic, good, mannered, behaved, non-bullying, healthy, critical, successful, traditional, compliant or socially acceptable beings The accumulation of knowledge, behaviours, and skills that a student can draw upon and which demonstrate their cultural awareness 5 Ways to Wellbeing Well-being is central to teaching at Yorke Mead.
+It underpins every curriculum area and all children have specialist staff to work with.

+See above See below For many years, character (or moral) development has been cited as one of the many benefits of an effective Physical Education program.
+Essentially, character development is about helping students to become better human beings, as it emphasises moral traits such as kindness, respect, and fairness.
+Physical education has been recognised as "probably the most significant physical activity context for developing moral character".
+We as physical educators have a huge opportunity to support the development of the whole-student physically, intellectually, socially, affectively, and possibly even spiritually.

+The PE Project

+many PE teachers and

+This is where terms such as

+'sportspersonship' and 'fair play' come into use, as

+sports coaches around the

+world try urge students to model the behaviour

+expected of participants in

+sport and physical activity.

-See above See below For many years, character Cultural capital is the Connect with (or moral) development has accumulation of knowledge, other children as a been cited as one of the many benefits of an behaviours, and skills that a student can draw upon and team and build a sense of belonging effective Physical which demonstrates their and self-worth, Education program. cultural awareness, with the Essentially, character knowledge and competence; opportunity to development is about it is one of the key share positive helping students to become ingredients a student will experiences. better human beings, as it emphasises moral traits draw upon to be successful in society, their career and the Being physically such as kindness, respect, world of work. active is not only and fairness.
-Cultural capital promotes great for your Physical education has social mobility and success in physical health and been recognised as our stratified society. fitness, it also "probably the most significant physical activity Cultural capital gives a student power.
-It helps them raises your self- esteem helping context for developing achieve goals, become you to set goals or moral character". successful, and rise up the challenges and We as physical educators social ladder without achieve them. have a huge opportunity to necessarily having wealth or Leave in the Lett support the development of the whole-student - financial capital.
-Cultural capital is having Learning new skills can also improve physically, intellectually, assets that give students the your mental socially, affectively, and desire to aspire and achieve wellbeing by possibly even spiritually. social mobility whatever their boosting self- This is where terms such as starting point. confidence and 'sportspersonship' and 'fair How this links to Physical helps you to build play' come into use, as many PE teachers and How this links to Physical Development: a sense of purpose that connects you sports coaches around the Developmenti with others world try urge students to The Physical Education model the behaviour curriculum; expected of participants in Healthy Eating policies sport and physical activity. and catering provision;Anti-bullying and The PE Project Anti-boliging and safeguarding policies and strategies, including the student-friendly policy and Student Anti-Bullying Charter;The Health Education dimension of the CPSHE programme, including strands on drugs, smoking and alcohol; The extra-curricular programme related to sports and well-being; The celebration of sporting achievement including personal fitness and competitive sport;Cycling proficiency training and Cycling to School Safely protocol; Activities available for unstructured time, including lunch and break times; Activity-based residentials; • The curricular programme related to food preparation and nutrition;Advice &amp; Guidance to Advice &amp; Guidance to parents on all aspects of student lifestyle; • The promotion of walking or cycling to school.
+Cultural capital is the accumulation of knowledge, behaviours, and skills that a student can draw upon and which demonstrates their cultural awareness, knowledge and competence; it is one of the key ingredients a student will draw upon to be successful in society, their career and the world of work.
+Cultural capital promotes social mobility and success in our stratified society.
+Cultural capital gives a student power.
+It helps them achieve goals, become successful, and rise up the social ladder without necessarily having wealth or financial capital.
+Cultural capital is having assets that give students the desire to aspire and achieve social mobility whatever their starting point.

+How this links to Physical Development:

+- The Physical Education curriculum; - Healthy Eating policies and catering provision; - Anti-bullying and safeguarding policies and strategies, including the student-friendly policy and Student Anti-Bullying Charter; - The Health Education dimension of the CPSHE programme, including strands on drugs, smoking and alcohol; - The extra-curricular programme related to sports and well-being; - The celebration of sporting achievement including personal fitness and competitive sport; - Cycling proficiency training and Cycling to School Safely protocol; - Activities available for unstructured time, including lunch and break times; - Activity-based residentials; - The curricular programme related to food preparation and nutrition; - Advice & Guidance to parents on all aspects of student lifestyle; - The promotion of walking or cycling to school.

+Connect with other children as a team and build a sense of belonging and self-worth, with the opportunity to share positive experiences.

+Being physically active is not only great for your physical health and fitness, it also raises your selfesteem helping you to set goals or challenges and achieve them.

+Learning new skills can also improve your mental wellbeing by boosting self-confidence and helps you to build a sense of purpose that connects you with others